Returning accredited riders & UK Indoor Velodrome accreditation

 We will then check our records and contact you to confirm your next steps.

-Assuming that you are in our historical database, the next step will be to book onto an Accreditation Stage 2 or Skills Development session, and inform the coach at the start of the session that you are a returning accredited rider.
+Assuming that you are in our historical database, the next step will be to book onto an Accreditation Stage 2 or Stage 2 Plus session, and inform the coach at the start of the session that you are a returning accredited rider.

 Please note: we also recommend you ride some of our Regular Rider sessions to work on your general track fitness and confidence ahead of attending a re-assessment session.